PixelCodeDev/DumbGPT/README.md

 ---

 ## License 📜
-This project is open-source and available under the MIT License.
+This project is open-source, obviously.

 ---